 1. UNDERSTANDING PERCEPTUAL DECISION-MAKING PROCESSES ABOUT EMOTIONAL STIMULI

-Our daily life is filled with emotionally charged stimuli or information, such as happy, fearful, and angry faces.
+Our daily life is filled with emotionally charged information (e.g., seeing happy, fearful, and angry faces).
 Many of these emotional stimuli are easy to recognize, but others can be quite ambiguous to categorize.
 Most of us identify these visual stimuli easily and have little problem extracting the emotional information from what we see.
 At least, that is what we believe.
 An automatic task, such as recognizing a fearful face, involves complex computations carried out by the human brain.

 This project aims at elucidating the psychological, computational, and neural processes giving rise to emotion-related visual perceptual decision-making.
 Furthermore, we investigate how these processes may be related to psychopathology, such as anxiety and depression.